 You could learn a lot from a Risk Taker!
-I know.
-I am married to one.
+I know because I’m married to one!
 Risk Takers profit from their optimistic mindset and all of us can benefit too.
-That side of Bethany’s personality used to catch me off guard and make me a little anxious.
+That side of Taylor’s personality used to catch me off guard and even make me (Megan) a little anxious.
 But I have seen time after time how it adds to our marriage and I understand how wonderful it is.

-A lot of financial experts like to shame Risk Takers.
+A lot of financial experts like to shame Risk-Takers.
 All the praise is extended to the Savers.
-We love Risk Takers.
-The world would not be our wonderful world without Risk Takers.
-AND people would still think that very same world is flat if it wasn’t for a Risk Taker!
+But here at The Money Couple, we love Risk-Takers.
+The world would not be the same without Risk-Takers.
+In fact, if it wasn’t for Risk-Takers, people would probably think the world was still flat.

-The Money Couple applauds Risk Takers.
-In fact, 30% of The Money Couple community is made up of Risk Takers.
+We applaud Risk-Takers.
+In fact, 30% of The Money Couple community is made up of Risk-Takers.
 How do we know?
 We offer a free, online assessment to determine Primary and Secondary Money Personalities.
 So we know there are wonderful, risk-embracing people out there.

-Bethany’s two Money Personalities are: Primary Spender and Secondary Risk Taker.
-Mine are Spender and Security Seeker.
-Yes, we see eye-to-eye on some things and we need more time to discuss and trust on other money decisions.
+Taylor’s two Money Personalities are Primary Spender and Secondary Risk Taker.
+Mine are Saver and Security Seeker.
+While we do see eye-to-eye on some things, we need more time to discuss and trust other money decisions because of our different Money Personalities.
 Understanding our Money Personalities was a game-changer for us.

 Whether you are a Risk Taker or not, you can benefit from these 3 things Risk Takers profit from: